-Option A further option of three (3) months may be granted should a subsequent tenant not be identified.
-Responsibilities of Tenant · Responsibilities of the Shire a.
-The Shire will be responsible for any minor maintenance and structural repairs/improvements in accordance with levels determined within its budget forecast.
-Outgoings payable by tenant a.
-Contents insurance, public liability insurance and worker compensation insurance (if applicable).
+Option A further option of three (3) months may be granted Option , , , , , , , , , , , , , , , , , , , , 5 11 11 11 CT should a subsequent tenant not be identified.
+Responsibilities of Tenant a.
+Not to do anything or permit anything to be done to or in the Premises which is a nuisance or annoyance to the Licensor or the occupier of any adjoining or neighbouring premises; b.
+The Lessee or Licensee will be responsible for keeping the building clean and tidy at levels predetermined within the agreement. c.
+Not make or permit to be made any alterations or additions whatsoever in or to the Premises or any part thereof without first obtaining the written consent of the Shire. d.
+Maintain opening hours of not less than five (5) days each week which days must include weekends and such other days where there are events to be held in Northam.
+Responsibilities of the a.
+The Shire will be responsible for any minor Shire maintenance and structural repairs/improvements in accordance with levels determined within its budget forecast.
+Outgoings payable by a.
+Contents insurance, public liability insurance and tenant worker compensation insurance (if applicable).
 Tenancy Fee As determined by the Shire of Northam based on the average cost of outgoings.